CSSLint/parser-lib/README.md

 <script src="parserlib-core.js"></script>
 <script src="parserlib-css.js"></script>
 ```
-Note that parsing large JavaScript files may cause the browser to become unresponsive.
+Note that parsing large JavaScript files may cause the browser to
+become unresponsive.
+All three of these files are located in the
+`dist` directory.

 ## Basic usage